Application Installation Status Report

 }

-Write-Information "✓ Found $($allApps.Count) managed applications" -InformationAction Continue
+Write-Output "✓ Found $($allApps.Count) managed applications"

 # Create installation status collection